nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-work-with-git-and-studio-project.md

 ---
-title: How to Work with Git and Your Nuxeo Studio Project
+title: How to Develop Faster with Git and Your Nuxeo Studio Project
 description: Learn how to use Studio Designer Git Access to create your Studio Designer contribution
 review:
     date: '2018-10-24'